dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Now we need to dependency inject the a `LoggedInViewControllable` conforming instance.
+Now we need to dependency inject the `LoggedInViewControllable` conforming instance.
 We'll not walk you through this right now, as this is the focus area for [tutorial3](../tutorial3-rib-di-and-communication).
 For now, just override the content of LoggedInBuilder.swift with [this code](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source1.swift?raw=true).

 Now the LoggedIn RIB can show and hide its child RIBs views by invoking methods on the `LoggedInViewControllable`.